Klipper3d/klipper/docs/Measuring_Resonances.md

 for the completion of the installation.
 On some occasions, if the board has too little RAM, the installation may fail and you will need to enable swap.

-Next, run the following command to install the additional dependencies:
+Next, run the following commands to install the additional dependencies:
 ```
+sudo apt update
 sudo apt install python-numpy python-matplotlib
 ```